 The prospect of preparing a business plan for the first time can be very daunting.
 There are many “moving parts,” and it’s easy to get lost in the details.

 The task becomes much easier if you think of your plan in terms of four essential cornerstones that serve as the foundation of all business plans: Opportunity, Solution, Execution, and Outcomes.

-- Execution: Execution – the hard task of turning ideas into products that people will buy – is what separates successful entrepreneurs from dreamers.
+Execution — the difficult task of turning ideas into products that people will buy — is what separates successful entrepreneurs from dreamers.
 What is your plan for completing the development of your product and getting it ready to market?
 How will you generate awareness and close sales?
-How do you manufacture and distribute it?
+How do you manufacture and distribute it efficiently?
 What kind of facilities will you need?
-What kind of management team will your company require?
+What type of management team will your company require?
 What does the product cost to manufacture?
 How will you make money?
 How will you overcome the regulatory hurdles?
 What types of business partnerships will you need to forge?
 What could go wrong, and what can you do to mitigate the risks?
 How will you carve out a profitable niche and keep competitors at bay?
 What kinds of variable and fixed expenses will you incur to make this happen?
 How much investment capital will you need to pull this off?

 Use these cornerstones to organize your thoughts.

 When you sit down to start working on a business plan, grab four blank sheets of paper and write the words Opportunity, Solution, Execution, and Outcomes across the top.

 Now, start brainstorming.
 Get as many ideas down as possible.
 Don’t worry about structuring things into a business plan yet.
 If one of your sheets looks empty compared to the others, then you have more work to do.